 11. Write Now, Edit Later

 Don’t push yourself to where you become too paralyzed to compose.
 Write what’s on your mind, let those thoughts flow!
 If in doubt, either skip it or write an inferior version of it for now.
 Write now, edit later is the strategy of countless authors.
 If it works for them, it can work for you as well!
+Also you can try an essay writing bot, this AI generator can help you break the ice with ease.

 12. Read What You Wrote Out Loud